Skip to Content

 Step Five: Reserve the grease.

 Skim the grease off the top and set it aside.
-This will be used later to heat up the tacos.
+We’ll use this later to heat up the tacos.

 Step Six: Chop up the birria taco meat.